sertel/actris/papers/LMCS.md

 ## Examples

-Differences from the original POPL20 paper alon with examples thereof are covered in [papers/POPL20.md](POPL20.md).
+Differences from the original POPL20 paper along with examples thereof are covered in [papers/POPL20.md](POPL20.md).

 The following list gives a mapping between the additional examples in the